quicwg/base-drafts/draft-ietf-quic-http.md

 16 bits), so many HTTP/3 settings have no equivalent HTTP/2 code point.
 See
 {{iana-settings}}.

-As QUIC streams might arrive out-of-order, endpoints are advised to not wait for the peers' settings to arrive before responding to other streams.
+As QUIC streams might arrive out of order, endpoints are advised to not wait for the peers' settings to arrive before responding to other streams.
 See
 {{settings-initialization}}.